 The City of Bellevue and the Washington State Department of Transportation (WSDOT) are partnering to study a new interchange to access I-405 in south downtown Bellevue.

 The I-405 Master Plan envisions a new interchange in Bellevue, south of Northeast Fourth Street.
 We are developing, evaluating and identifying options to complete as part of the I-405 Master Plan.

-Proposed development along 114th Avenue Southeast, near the East Main light rail station and within the Wilburton area has created a pressing need to identify a preferred connection alternative.
-Selecting a preferred alternative will enable the City to set clear expectations for property owners and developers regarding right-of-way needs and site access options.
+Proposed development along 114th Avenue Southeast, near the East Main light rail station and within the Wilburton area has created a pressing need to identify a preferred interchange option.
+Selecting a preferred option will enable the city to communicate to property owners and developers about right-of-way needs and site access options.

 We need to develop a cost estimate to seek future funding opportunities.

 This study builds upon WSDOT’s 2015 analysis where they evaluated eight potential access options at several locations between Northeast Second Street and Southeast Eighth Street.

 The city is engaging people who live, work, or travel through the study area through interviews, forums and online open houses to gain perspective on options to improve access in south downtown Bellevue.
 We aim to share the purpose and need of the study, interchange options, the evaluation process and gather community input.